-The work we do includes:
+The work we do to influence planning policy includes:

-- Working with the Wildlife Trusts nationally to influence policy and respond to relevant consultations, such as Defra’s 25 Year Environment Plan and national planning policies.
+- Working with The Wildlife Trusts nationally to influence policy and respond to relevant consultations, such as Defra’s 25 Year Environment Plan and national planning policies.

 - Co-chairing the Sheffield Green Commission.

 - Responding to HS2 consultations and highlighting concerns through campaigning.

 - Influencing key community and well-being strategies to ensure that engagement with the natural environment and the benefits of sustainable lifestyles are included.

 This work is important because it allows the Trust’s priorities to be integrated into these policies and strategies, making it easier for the work to actually be delivered on the ground.
 The work also raises the profile of the Trust and the different work we do.
 The Trust’s Chief Executive and Living Landscape Development Manager lead on this work with other members of staff, trustees and volunteers.